-MySQL provides the various date and Time functions to work with Dates such as Finding a current date, Time, format date, extract date part, time part, etc.
+MySQL provides various date and Time functions to work with Dates, such as Finding a current date, Time, format, extracting date part, time part, etc.

 MySQL Date Functions

-The following are the list of MySQL Date functions that are available to work with Date and time.
+The following is the list of MySQL Date functions that are available to work with Date and Time.
 You can click each MySQL Date and Time function to see details about the function with multiple examples.
 Or, scroll down to see an example of each Date and Time function.

 ---|---|